robogeek/globfs/README.md

 			else util.log('done');
 		});

 Copies ALL files into the directory named `n2all`.
+The first pattern tries to match every file, but the next two patterns are required to match files or directories whose name begins with `"."`.

     globfs.rm(basedirs, patterns, options, done)